 WTECH TALKS: Forging Forward with Inspiring Stories & Case Studies

 Since the launch of WTECH in September 2020, Women Technopreneurs in Sri Lanka at all levels in the industry have begun to forge ahead and create new ways of doing business, which in turn sets an example for the entire industry.
 The innovations and ideas presented by leading women in the sector are now being featured as a series of WTECH Talks which share stories and case studies with others.
 In an effort to make the sessions more inclusive, they were delivered across the island in all three languages as well.

 The success stories showcased at the talks included how one founder created a blockchain-based traceability solution connecting the entire supply chain of an organization.
 This groundbreaking solution attracted significant funding from a Japanese VC firm to a young PR maven named the “Most Influential Content Marketeer” by WMC, who turned that talent into founding a news aggregator and publishing company.

 Another case study presented was a technopreneur’s journey into healthcare innovation.
 This project involved 3D printing technology for healthcare and an innovation consultancy that designs groundbreaking solutions that change the way we access healthcare and how healthcare providers deliver health services.

-In addition, we invited Hira Fernando CEO of Careerly, a Washington D.C. based career platform to deliver a talk at the session.
+Also, we invited Hira Fernando CEO of Careerly, a Washington D.C.-based career platform to deliver a talk at the session.
 She helps thousands of students and recent graduates find jobs and now supports and provides leadership to the ambitious Women Technopreneurs Forum.